 The Board sets out ESG management approach, strategy, priorities and objectives.
 To identify and prioritise major ESG issues that have a significant impact on the Group's operations and stakeholders, the Group continuously communicates with internal and external stakeholders.
+The Board discusses the Group's ESG issues at least once per year and adjusts the Group's ESG management approach, strategy, priorities and objectives where appropriate.

 To effectively embed sustainability into the Group's day-to-day operations, the Group established the ESG working group (the "ESG Working Group") chaired by a director, so as to assist the Board in fulfilling its responsibilities.
 The ESG Working Group is responsible for collecting and analysing the relevant ESG information, identifying and assessing the Group's ESG risks, as well as planning and implementing ESG-related policies, guidelines and measures.
 It also assists the Board in identifying, evaluating and prioritising material ESG issues through materiality assessment, which are further reviewed and endorsed by the Board for report disclosure.
-In addition, the ESG Working Group periodically reports the ESG-related matters to the Board for the evaluation and subsequent implementation or revision of the Group's ESG strategies and management approaches, and to ensure appropriate risk management on ESG issues.
+In addition, the ESG Working Group reports the ESG-related matters to the Board at least once per year for the evaluation and subsequent implementation or revision of the Group's ESG strategies and management approaches, and to ensure appropriate risk management on ESG issues.